The experiment concluded. Variant B beat variant A by 4.2% on conversions, p < 0.01. Now what?

 Never auto-ship based on agent recommendations

 Underpowered experiments produce unreliable patterns.
-The agent should refuse to generate causal narratives from noisy data.
+The agent should not generate causal narratives from noisy data — it should halt and surface the power problem.

-Distinguish between strong triangulated evidence and single-experiment observations.
-Label claims as 'high confidence,' 'moderate,' or 'speculative.'
+Distinguish triangulated evidence from single-experiment observations.
+Label claims 'high confidence,' 'moderate,' or 'speculative.'
+Confidence theater — claims without a level — gets blocked at template validation.

 Re-index the experiment database after every 50 new experiments

-Embedding drift and stale feature-area tags degrade retrieval quality over time.
-Regular re-indexing keeps context queries accurate.
+Embedding drift and stale feature-area tags degrade retrieval quality.
+Drift is the default state.
+Regular re-indexing is the only mechanism that reverses it.

 Log every retrieval query and its results for audit

-When a debrief is questioned, you need to trace which historical experiments informed the analysis and why they were selected.
+When a debrief gets challenged, you need to reconstruct exactly which historical experiments informed the analysis and why they were ranked where they were.
+Without it, the system is unauditable and the team stops trusting it.

-You built the agent.
-Now prove it creates value.
-The metrics that matter aren't about the agent's speed — they're about the team's decision quality and learning velocity.
+You shipped the agent.
+Now prove it changed something.
+The metrics that matter are not about the agent's speed.
+They are about decision quality and learning velocity on the team that depends on it.

 Value Metrics to Track

-• Time from experiment conclusion to strategic decision (target: under 24 hours)
+Time from experiment conclusion to strategic decision under 24 hours

-• Follow-up experiment launch rate within 7 days of debrief (target: above 60%)
+Above 60% follow-up experiment launch rate within 7 days of debrief

-• Reduction in repeated experiment hypotheses across quarters (target: 50% fewer duplicates)
+50% reduction in repeated experiment hypotheses across quarters

-Spotify's experience is instructive here.
-Their shift from measuring experiment velocity to measuring learning rate showed that the quality of insights per experiment matters more than the quantity of experiments shipped[1].
-The Experiment Interpreter directly attacks the quality dimension by ensuring no result gets interpreted in isolation.
+Spotify's read is instructive.
+Their shift from measuring experiment velocity to measuring learning rate exposed the same pattern across programs: the quality of insight per experiment matters more than the count of experiments shipped[1].
+The Interpreter attacks the quality dimension directly by ensuring no result gets read in isolation.

-According to practitioners cited by GrowthMethod, growth teams that measure learning velocity — roughly the number of validated insights generated per quarter relative to experiment duration — tend to outperform teams that optimize purely for experiment throughput[6].
-The interpreter supports this shift by reducing the time between result and insight from days to minutes, though the actual gain depends on retrieval quality and team adoption.
+Practitioners cited by GrowthMethod report that growth teams measuring learning velocity — validated insights per quarter relative to experiment duration — outperform teams optimizing purely for experiment throughput[6].
+The Interpreter compresses time-from-result-to-insight from days to minutes.
+The realized gain depends on retrieval quality and team adoption, neither of which arrive automatically.

 Tag your experiment backlog